Logiqx/gps-details/docs/devices/motion/rate/walking/README.md

 My original working notes were as follows:

-- Note that 10 Hz should not be expected to be moving quite as fast as 5 Hz, due to wrist mounting
 - 0631 vs 0635 demonstrates 5 Hz noise in steady walk.
 1 Hz seems better?
-- 5 Hz and 10 Hz data almost identical during steady walk
+- 5 Hz and 10 Hz data almost identical during steady walk.
   - Some slightly unrealistic artefacts in 0660 during mid-swing?
-  - Good to compare 5 + 10 + 1, or 5 + 10 + 2, or 2 + 1
+  - Good to compare 5 + 10 + 1, or 5 + 10 + 2, or 2 + 1.
 - 630 seems a little iffy during arm swinging - max speed too low, but min sped ok?
-  - 660 and 665 seems the best bet when comparing against 1 Hz and 2 Hz
+  - 660 and 665 seems the best bet when comparing against 1 Hz and 2 Hz.
-- 1 Hz data can be very misleading - sinusoidal trace of arm swinging
 - 2s and 10s speeds from 1 Hz data are a nonsense!
-  - Need to use 250m or 500m to get closer to the truth
+  - Need to use 250m or 500m to get closer to the truth.

-- 2 Hz data is better than 1 Hz, although it does exhibit beating
+- 2 Hz data is better than 1 Hz, although it does exhibit beating pattern.
-- Note the identical beating in positional and doppler speeds of the 2 Hz track
+- Note the identical beating in positional and doppler speeds of the 2 Hz track.
-  - The two types of speed are also very similar in the 1 Hz data with it's long sinusoid
+  - The two types of speed are also very similar in the 1 Hz data with it's long sinusoid.